lsst-sqre/sqr-041/index.rst

 Because there is no current ``PodSecurity`` policy in place, this grants Science Platform users the ability to run arbitrary pods with arbitrary privileges, including privileged pods.
 That in turn could be used to undermine the security of the cluster, since Kubernetes is not hardened against privileged pods.

+Also, in order to create the per-user service accounts required to support Dask, JupyterHub has Kuberentes access to create ``RoleBindings``.
+That in turn may allow a compromised JupyterHub service to create a service account bound to a privileged role and from there compromise the cluster.

 Recommendations
 """""""""""""""